-The Company's primary source of revenue to date is from new rail tank car builders and retrofit/repair customers.
+The Company's primary source of revenue to date has been from new rail tank car builders and retrofit/repair customers.
 Management expects that the Company's capital resources may grow and diminish in line with the historic up and down economic cycles of the railroad industry.
-As at the end of Fiscal 2019 there were no material commitments for capital expenditures.
+As at the end of Fiscal 2020 there were no material commitments for capital expenditures.

 The Company plans to generate the necessary capital resources to finance operations by way of the sales of the Company's products.
-In Fiscal 2018, 8,334 share purchase options were exercised at a price of US\$0.30/share.
-No share purchase options were exercised in 2019.
 If the Company is unsuccessful in generating adequate capital resources from one or more of the anticipated sources and is unable to replace any shortfall with capital resources from another source, the Company may not be able to meet the Company's future financial obligations and the Company's operations may be adversely affected.